Service overview - Audiology

 Broomfield Hospital - Audiology services

-Audiology runs alongside the Ear, Nose & Throat (ENT) Department including satellite clinics held at St Peters Hospital in Maldon and Braintree Community Hospital.
+Audiology runs alongside the Ear, Nose & Throat (ENT) Department at Broomfield Hospital.
+We also run satellite clinics at St Peters Hospital in Maldon and Braintree Community Hospital.

 The Audiology Department is based in A101 (Outpatients),